-STA Level 2 Award in Aquatic Teaching – Baby and Pre-School
+STA Level 2 Award in Aquatic Teaching – Baby and Pre-School Swimming Teaching

-Baby and pre-school swimming teachers are able to seek employment in a wide variety of leisure facilities including private health clubs, school swimming pools through to large local authority leisure centres.
+Baby and pre-school swimming teaching qualified instructors are able to seek employment in a wide variety of leisure facilities including private health clubs, school swimming pools through to large local authority leisure centres.
 As a baby and pre-school teacher you would be responsible for planning, delivering and evaluating a series of progressive and fun swimming lessons.
 Teaching babies, toddlers and their accompanying adults a range of basic aquatic and safety skills such as floating, rotation, submersion and basic swimming strokes.
 You would be responsible for ensuring the lesson area and appropriate equipment was safe and promote good teaching and learning.